Why make a recruitment video?

 A: It is not only athletic ability that you need to play sports at the college level.
 Student/athletes also need to maintain a good GPA and work hard to get good SAT/ACT scores.
 You can find all the information on what grades and scores are required by going to the NCAA eligibility website by clicking HERE and looking at the information they provide.
 There you will be able to find eligibility requirements for Division I and Division II schools.

-For information and questions you may have regarding DII, DIII, the NAIA (National Association of Intercollegiate Athletics), NAIA Eligibility, the NLI (National Letter of Intent), NJCAA (National Junior College Athletic Association), ACCAC (Arizona Community College Athletic Conference), or the College Board, click HERE.
+For information and questions you may have regarding DII, DIII, the NAIA (National Association of Intercollegiate Athletics), NAIA Eligibility, the NLI (National Letter of Intent), NJCAA (National Junior College Athletic Association), ACCAC (Arizona Community College Athletic Conference), or the College Board, visit their respective websites.